 Electricity

 Repair category 2

-Notes It is likely that only the most recently re-wired properties will have electrical installations which fully comply with current regulations.
+Notes The door to the meter box is missing.
+It is likely that only the most recently re-wired properties will have electrical installations which fully comply with current regulations.
 The installation in this property appears relatively modern but there is no evidence of a recent test.
 It is recommended good practice that all electrical installations should be checked periodically, approximately every ten years or when a property changes hands.
 This should be regarded as a routine safety and maintenance check.